 Why it works:

-REI, the American outdoor apparel and accessories retailer, sells sporting goods, camping gear, travel equipment and offers services such as outdoor-oriented vacations and courses.
-With a $30 subscription, customers become lifetime members of their program, which has been created to thank members for helping them weather the tough times in 2020.
+REI, the American outdoor apparel and accessories retailer, sells sporting goods, camping gear and travel equipment, and offers services such as outdoor-oriented vacations and courses.
+With a $30 subscription, customers become lifetime members of their program, which was created to thank members for helping them weather the tough times in 2020.

 Why it works: